Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 second rate.

-Idea is that if given element, item or other object has a unique shape, we can assume, that it also has unique properties when it comes to light that is projected onto that object.
+Idea is that if given element, item or other object has a unique shape, it can be assumed, that it also has unique properties when it comes to light that is projected onto that object.
 This gives us a tool to check whether chosen parts of an image have lighting that is changing in a way that was previously seen and is recognize for example as a face.